parthchadha/parthchadha.github.io/about.md

 Before joining CMU for graduate studies, I had been working on building [Affordable Refreshable braille display](http://assistech.iitd.ernet.in/index.php).
 I completed my undergraduate studies from [Delhi College of Engineering](http://dtu.ac.in), where my undergraduate thesis focussed on Biological inspired circuits and systems.

+I presented my work on using novel discrete memristor to develop applications such programmable analog circuits at MemTDAC workshop, HiPEAC Conference'14.
+[Paper Link](paper1.pdf)

 ## Why
 I would love to post topics that might help someone someday!
 Feel free to [ping me on twitter](https://twitter.com/parth_29).